jellysquid3/cadmium-fabric/README.md

 ### License

-Sodium is made available under the MIT license, a free and open-source license.
+Cadmium is made available under the MIT license, a free and open-source license.
 For more information, please see the [license file](https://github.com/jellysquid3/cadmium-fabric/blob/1.15.x/dev/LICENSE.txt).